galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > 1.
 We compare the metrics of the two genome assembly :
-> > The Flye assembly : 1397 contigs/scaffolds, N50 = 201 kb, length max = 776 kb, size = 48.8 Mb, 36.6% GC
+> > The Flye assembly : 1461 contigs/scaffolds, N50 = 222 kb, length max = 897 kb, size = 48.6 Mb, 36.6% GC
 > > The reference genome : 456 contigs/scaffolds, N50 = 202 kb, length max = 776 kb, size = 46.1 Mb, 36.7% GC
 > >
 > > 2.
-Metrics are very similar, Flye generated an assembly with a quality similar to that of the reference genome
+Metrics are very similar, Flye generated an assembly with a quality similar to that of the reference genome.
 > >
 > {: .solution}
 >